 Parkinson’s disease is a cruel condition that affects the brain irremediably.
-It is a degenerative disease that destroys neurons slow but progressively.
+It is a degenerative disease that destroys neurons slowly but progressively.
 Because the affected brain area is closely connected to movement control, people suffering from Parkinson’s have tremors, an unstable posture, and gestures that are rigid, jerky, and uncontrollable.
 The disease usually appears between 50 to 70 years old, the average age being 57 years old, so it is an illness related to advancement in age.
-In this article, we take a closer look on CBD & Parkinson’s Disease.
+In this article, we take a closer look at CBD & Parkinson’s Disease.

-At the debut of this illness, the symptoms can be mistaken for signs of aging, but as it progresses, the diagnostic becomes clearer.
+At the debut of this illness, the symptoms can be mistaken for signs of aging, but as it progresses, the diagnosis becomes clearer.
 While there is no cure for Parkinson’s disease, it was recently discovered that CBD or cannabidiol may help in managing the symptoms better, improving the life quality of a Parkinson’s patient.
-Parkinson’s disease affects people in their senior years around the world, being the second most commonly met neurological illness, after Alzheimer’s.
+Parkinson’s disease affects people in their senior years around the world, being the second most commonly experienced neurological illness, after Alzheimer’s.

 Thus, it is imperative to find a treatment that can improve the condition of people affected by this illness.
 And when the answer comes from nature, it is even better.
 Usually, treatments for severe neurological issues almost always have a range of serious side-effects, but the use of CBD to make Parkinson’s more manageable is looking more than promising.

 One of the most severe consequences of Parkinson’s is the loss of the body’s motor functions.

 This happens after 60 to 80% of the neurons that produce dopamine are destroyed by the illness.

 Dopamine is an essential neurotransmitter in the human brain, responsible for transmitting information among neurons and helping with the regulation of various functions, such as movement and emotional responses.